warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 3.4.1 (4 DEC 2018) =
+* Fixed JS error in Admin (`TypeError $ is not defined`)
+* Fixed placement of mobile floating buttons.
+* Fixed breakpoint transition for mobile buttons.
+* Updated cURL method so API requests are faster.

 = 3.4.0 (27 NOV 2018) =
 * Added support for Gutenberg blocks Social Warfare and Click To Tweet (as of Gutenberg 4.5.1)
 * Added option in Advanced tab to disable Gutenberg blocks.